Manual callout processes are time and resource consuming. The manual callout process generally follows these steps:

 Hear the shift again

 Apply for the shift

 Employee responses are recorded through the phone call and automatically entered into the system.

 Short Message Service (SMS)/Texting

-Although email is not the fastest form of communication and not given the highest priority, not all unfilled shifts are urgent.
+Although email is not the fastest form of communication and is not given the highest priority, not all unfilled shifts are urgent.
 Unfilled shifts, urgent or not, may be emailed to employees with all the shift details included.
 Links included in emails allow employees to be immediately directed to the employee self-service webpage to apply for the shift.
-Which brings us to our next point…
+This brings us to our next point.

-Four methods of communicating to employees.
+Four methods of communicating with employees.
 All Automated.